DaEses/brazil-e-commerce/README.md

 <h3>Files</h3>
 <hr>
-brazil_ecom.db — the DuckDB file you can open with duckdb brazil_ecom.db --ui data/ — contains the raw CSV files from Kaggle
+brazil_ecom.db — the DuckDB file you can open with duckdb brazil_ecom.db --ui <br>
+data/ — contains the raw CSV files from Kaggle